Step-by-Step Classroom Design Guide for Preschool and Kindergarten Spaces

 Ensuring Safety and Accessibility

 Safety and accessibility are essential in classroom design, particularly for young children and students with disabilities.
 Use child-sized, sturdy furniture with rounded edges for a safe layout, and avoid small parts that may pose choking hazards.
 Accessible pathways and areas ensure all students can navigate the space comfortably, meeting safety and accessibility standards.
-For special ed classroom design, consider adding sensory-friendly materials and adjustable seating options that support diverse needs.
+Consider adding sensory-friendly materials and adjustable seating options for special ed classroom design that support diverse needs.

 Meeting Local Regulations